Theatre: Socially Engaged Practice MA

 How you'll spend your time

-We recommend spending at least 35 hours a week (full time) or 17.5 hours a week (part time) studying on the MA Theatre: Socially Engaged Practice course.
+We recommend spending at least 35 hours a week (full time) or 17.5 hours a week (part time) studying on this course.

 You'll be in teaching activities such as lectures, seminars, tutorials, practical classes and workshops for about 8–10 hours a week (full time) or 4–5 hours a week (part time).
 The rest of the time will be devoted to independent study such as research, reading, coursework and project work, alone or in a group with others from your course, and toward the second half of your degree, in collaboration with community partners.
 There are also monthly postgraduate seminars in theatre and performance, with invited guests from around the world.

 Most timetabled teaching takes place during the day, Monday to Friday.
 You may occasionally need to go to University and course events in the evenings.
 There is usually no teaching on Wednesday afternoons.